|Year of Entry||2014|

 Over the years, CityU Electronic Engineering students have won many top prizes in various international, regional and local competitions and award schemes.
 Click here for more information.

 This major has been accredited by the Hong Kong Institution of Engineers.
-Based on the Washington Accord, graduates receive reciprocal recognition from equivalent bodies in Australia, Canada, Chinese Taipei, Hong Kong-China, Ireland, Japan, Korea, Malaysia, New Zealand, Singapore, South Africa, the UK and the United States.
+Based on the Washington Accord, graduates receive reciprocal recognition from equivalent bodies in Australia, Canada, Chinese Taipei, Hong Kong-China, Ireland, Japan, Korea, Malaysia, New Zealand, Russia, Singapore, South Africa, Turkey, the UK and the US.